Old Etonians F.C.: History

 When the club did enter next, however, in 1878–79, there was a sea-change.
 The growth of other clubs and "old boy" teams starting up encouraged the Etonians to play for the old school club rather than the Wanderers, so, when the clubs were drawn together in the first round, prominent Wanderers Kinnaird and Edgar Lubbock switched their loyalties from the Cup holders to the Etonians, and Marindin took over in goal.
-The Etonians were also bolstered by Cambridge undergraduates opting for the Etonians rather than the University, whose first round tie kicked off at one end of the Kennington Oval shortly before the Etonians v Wanderers match kicked off at the other.
+The Etonians were also bolstered by Cambridge undergraduates opting for the Etonians rather than the university, whose first round tie kicked off at one end of the Kennington Oval shortly before the Etonians v Wanderers match kicked off at the other.
 The Etonians beat the Wanderers 7–2, and went on to win the Cup for the first time; Marindin had to miss the final through illness, and the game was of poor quality, but the Etonians scored the only goal of the game, after a Goodhart run down the left wing saw him cross for Clerke to shoot under the bar.
 In 1879–80, the Etonians beat the Wanderers in the third round, which proved to be the effective death knell for the Wanderers as their players abandoned the more cosmopolitan club for their specific old school sides.

 The Old Etonians were the last amateur or "true blue" club to win the FA Cup on 25 March 1882 when they beat Blackburn Rovers 1–0 at The Oval with a goal from William Anderson.
 They lost 2–1 after extra time to another Blackburn club, Blackburn Olympic, the following year.

 In all, they reached the final six times in nine years between 1875 and 1883, winning twice.
 They also supplied a number of players for the England team, including three in one match against Wales in 1879.

-Old Etonians' last participation in the FA Cup was the 1887–88 edition.
+Old Etonians' last participation in the FA Cup main rounds was the 1887–88 edition, ending in the second round with a 6–0 defeat at Nottingham Forest.
+The club continued to enter the qualifying rounds until 1892–93, its last Cup tie being a 4–2 defeat at Luton Town in the second qualifying round.
+The FA Amateur Cup started in 1893–94 and the Etonians transferred their affections to that competition, losing to the Sherwood Foresters in the quarter-final at the ground of Polytechnic F.C.; it was their best run in the competition, the last entry coming in 1901–02.